awsdocs/aws-panorama-developer-guide/docs-source/applications-models.md

         self.process_results(inference_results, stream)
 ```

-A model returns one or more results, which can include probabilities for detected classes, location information, and other data\.
 The following example shows a function that processes results from basic classification model\.
-The model returns an array of probabilities, which is the first and only value in the results array\.
-The application code finds the values with the highest probabilities and maps them to labels in a resource file that's loaded during initialization\.
+The sample model returns an array of probabilities, which is the first and only value in the results array\.

 **Example [application\.py](https://github.com/awsdocs/aws-panorama-developer-guide/blob/main/sample-apps/aws-panorama-sample/packages/123456789012-SAMPLE_CODE-1.0/application.py) – Processing results**